What to Do While You Wait (An Advent Meditation)

 Patience as a task

-I found a new perspective on waiting in Sergius Bulgakov’s Spiritual Diary.
-He wrote that if the “difficulties and complexities we face in our lives” are not due to our choices or sins, then we can accept them as “God’s will” for ourselves, a.k.a. the place where God is present and working with and for us, “as a riddle for the time being, and as a task for the present” (p.
+But what if staying in problem-solving mode short-circuits the work God desires to do in our lives through these kinds of situations?
+In his Spiritual Diary Russian orthodox priest Sergius Bulgakov wrote that if the “difficulties and complexities we face in our lives” are not due to our choices or sins, then we can accept them as “God’s will” for ourselves, a.k.a. the place where God is present and working with and for us, “as a riddle for the time being, and as a task for the present” (p.
 66, emphasis mine).

-Thinking about simply enduring the difficulties and complexities of my life as a “task for the present” feels very empowering to me.
+This was a new, empowering perspective for me: simply enduring the difficulties and complexities of my life as a “task for the present.”
 If I can’t find a way out of the suffering or confusion or difficulty I’m experiencing, I can simply endure it patiently, as a task.
 Blessedly, it’s something I can actually do.
 I can get up in the morning, say my prayers, ask God for help, and then get to the work I have to do today, even though I am also facing difficulties and complexities that I wish were different.

 Most of the time the “difficulties and complexities we face in our lives” are not problems to solve, or signs of God’s displeasure, but simply part of life in a broken world.
 As such, they are to be endured with as much grace as possible (and indeed we need much grace to endure), trusting that God is at work in all things, to purify our faith, even through suffering we didn’t choose or cause.